yuanyue-liu-group/EDI/docs/source/Input.rst

 Currently, supported model is Coulomb potential of a point charge, screened by the material.
 Various screening model is supported by EDI.

+To perform this calculation, set the parameter ``calcmcharge`` to ``.true.``.

+Local Fielad Approximation (LFA) is supported for the charged defect systems.
+To turn on, set the parameter ``mcharge_dolfa`` to ``.true.``.

+Currently, the supported screening models include:

+* Thomas-Fermi model with dielectric constant

+..
+  <* Set ``qeh_eps_filename`` for

+* Quantum Electrostatic Hetereostructure model (scalar dielectric function)

+* Lindhard model (matrix dielectric function)

+..
-To perform this calculation, set the parameter ``calcmcharge`` to ``.true.`` calcmcharge                 calculate charged defect mcharge_dolfa               use LFA approximation in charged calculation qeh_eps_filename            dielectric function file from QEH doqeh                       use QEH dielectric function dogw                        use BGW dielectric function k0screen_read               Lindhard model carrier screening gw_epsmat_filename          BGW dielectric function file for grid q gw_eps0mat_filename          BGW dielectric function file for small q
+  qeh_eps_filename            dielectric function file from QEH doqeh                       use QEH dielectric function dogw                        use BGW dielectric function k0screen_read               Lindhard model carrier screening gw_epsmat_filename          BGW dielectric function file for grid q gw_eps0mat_filename          BGW dielectric function file for small q